NickyMeuleman/scrapyard/book/README.md

 Time to cause a failing test again!
 Swapping the `<` to a `>` in the `value < 100` check this time.

-Ok.
+~~Ok.
 This is a part where my experience is different to the book.
-I get no output, the section of output for failure
+I get no output, the section of output for failure.~~ I am a doofus, to cause the bug, swap the bodies of the `if` and `else if` conditions.

 The complete output from `cargo test` I should have seen, per the book: